cajacko/writing/writing/no-voting.md

 # Why I Don't Vote

 If you are reading this, this piece is currently in a very loose draft state.
-And is mainly me trying to organise my own thinking and ideas and figure out if my thinking is justified or whether I've been horribly ignorant.
+And is mainly me trying to organise my own thinking and ideas and figure out if my ideas are justified or whether I've been horribly ignorant.
 With that in mind, please withhold judgement until it's finished.

 ---

+Notes

 - World is pretty good already
 - The difference between the big parties doesn't feel like it makes much difference, don't mind either way who wins